 Breast cancer

-A cancerous lump in the breast tends to be irregular, solid, and not painful, but it is difficult to assess.
-A person should talk with a doctor if they feel a change in their normal breast tissue.
+A cancerous lump in the breast tends to be irregular, solid, and painless.
+However, it is difficult to assess, so a person should talk with a healthcare professional if they feel any change in their breast tissue.

-However, some breast cancer masses can be soft and painful, so it is vital to get regular mammograms.
+However, some breast cancer masses can be soft and painful, so it is essential to get regular mammograms.
+The American Cancer Society recommends mammograms for females from age 40 years based on their risk factors, family history, and preferences.

 • skin dimpling